-Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine have a rich history of academic achievement.
+Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine have a rich history of innovation, education and service to the community.

-Learn how we started and have grown to be one of the nation's premier university-affiliated health systems.
+Learn how we started and have grown to be one of the nation's premier integrated academic health systems.

 The “$50 million phone call”